LuqKhan/Andon/README.md

 1. Reads what you asked to test — a plain sentence or a ticket — and writes down what "done" means, before looking at the app.
-2. Opens your running app in your browser and tests each requirement, using only the UI and the public API — the same surfaces a real user has.
+2. Opens your running app in your browser and tests each requirement the way a user would.
+   If your product has an API, it can test that too.
 3. Writes a report that your coding session reads and fixes against.
 Then you run it again.

 The verifier never sees your code, your diff, or your conversation.
 That's the point: an